caiton1/CS386-Meal-Creation-App/README.md

 - **Elleana Negrelli** - [enegrelli](https://github.com/enegrelli)

 ## Disclaimer
 This product is not intended to be used in production and only as a project.
 There may still be security flaws such as XSS.
+There is also a lot of optimization to be done, such as how data is accessed.
+Our main concern is to have a working product by a deadline and scalability is not a top priority.

 ### License
 This projected is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file.